thebgacademy/T2T_with_verko/README.md

 ## Description

 Introduction to genome assembly with verkko.
 By the end of this session you will be able to:
- - Understand how verkko performs genome assembly.
+ - Understand verkko steps
- - Assemble a dataset with verkko.
- - Understand what the expected outputs are and where to look for them.
- - Understand how to inspect resulting assemblies and assembly graph and move between them.
+ - Run verkko
+ - Inspect logging output as it runs
- - Get familiar with troubleshooting and other common pitfalls.
+ - Get familiarized with assembly outputs

 ## Prerequisites

 1. Understanding of linux command line basics
-2. Understanding of genome-related terminology (N50, contig, scaffold, phasing).
+2. Understanding of assembly and genome-related terminology (N50, contig, scaffold, phasing, reads).

 >[!warning] "Please make sure you MEET THE PREREQUISITES and READ THE DESCRIPTION above"
 >